aridjayarecipes/cutesrecipes.web.app/content/post/2043-simple-way-to-prepare-any-night-of-the-week-pork-fillet-slice-in-dang-gui-sauce.md

 - "5 tbsp oil"
 - " Season with 3 dash of salt and 1 tbsp light soy sauce"
 recipeinstructions:
-- "With oil pan fry the ginger and thinly slice pork Fillet till it's no longer pink about 3 minutes"
+- "With oil pan fry the ginger and thinly slice pork Fillet till it&#39;s no longer pink about 3 minutes"
 - "Add in the dried wolfberries and Dang Gui With the chicken of Essence and hot water bring it to a boil"
 - "Then cover lid and let it simmer in Low heat for 6 minutes then season and simmer for another 1 minutes"
-- "Serve with white rice and enjoy, you may drink up All It's sauce too"
+- "Serve with white rice and enjoy, you may drink up All It&#39;s sauce too"
 categories:
 - Recipe
 tags: